 Tokenization, for instance, allows mobile payment apps to replace your banking details with a token ID to secure your information.
 The token is then used to process payments in-store, in-app, or online.

 Individual apps can implement their own security measures.
 Samsung Pay, for instance, relies on fingerprints, facial recognition, or a secure PIN to verify identity for processing transactions.
 The app encrypts your data and stores it securely and applies the same fraud protections to your linked credit and debit cards as you’d get from your bank.
 You can also remotely lock your device to prevent anyone from using it if it’s lost or stolen.

 Mobile payments aren’t risk-free, however.
 Payment phishing scams, for example, can result in fraudulent transactions being processed through mobile payment apps.
 It’s also possible that your account information could be susceptible to skimming attacks when using unsecured public Wi-Fi.
 Human error can also lead to your information being compromised if you aren’t taking steps to protect your mobile devices, such as enabling face or fingerprint ID or multi-factor authentication.

 Will Carrying Cash or Cards Become a Thing of the Past?

-According to Worldpay's data, mobile payments are gaining ground but they haven't edged out cash, credit cards, or debit cards completely.
+According to Worldpay’s data, mobile payments are gaining ground but haven’t completely edged out cash, credit cards, or debit cards.
 And even if they do eventually, that may be several years in the future.